This batch is made using the following recipe from Richard Packham:

 Brush tops with 1 tablespoon melted margarine or butter.
 (I omit

-Let rise until tops are almost even with top edge of pan. (once the
+this step) Let rise until tops are almost even with top edge of pan. (once the

 dough has risen to just over the top of the pans, I put 3 diagonal